 Gavriella began to learn the horn when she was not yet big enough to hold the instrument properly.
-Rather, she had to practise whilst sitting on a long piano stool with the bell propped beside her because when she tried to hold it properly, the mouthpiece reached her forehead.
+Rather, she had to practice whilst sitting on a long piano stool with the bell propped beside her because when she tried to hold it properly, the mouthpiece reached her forehead.
 When she grew a little bigger, the people at the Nelly Apt Opera and Singers Trust in Australia awarded her with a prestigious prize and when, a year later, she grew a little bigger still, they gave her another prize.
 At about that time she began to study psychology at university but when she reached her full height the Rubin Academy of Music admitted her as a student.
 After she was awarded a B.Mus(hons) she wondered whether the UK would accept a very small horn player.
 The people at the University of York said yes and gave her the Sir Jack and Lady Lyons Millennium Scholarship.
 Throughout her growing (and since) Gavriella has enjoyed performing all over the UK, Israel and Australia with orchestras as well as in chamber groups.